Your cost basis method determines which assets are sold first, and different methods can affect how much you owe in taxes.

 Learn more about setting the cost basis method by tax year.
 For personalized advice on which method aligns best with your preferences or regulatory requirements, consult a tax professional.

-CoinTracker is provided for informational purposes only.
-This service is not intended to substitute for tax, audit, accounting, investment, financial, nor legal advice.
-For financial, tax, or legal advice please consult your own professional.
-The information on CoinTracker is subject to change without notice.
-All information is provided "as is."
-CoinTracker disclaims any responsibility for the accuracy or adequacy of any positions taken by you in your tax returns.
-Please see our full disclaimer.
+Disclaimer: CoinTracker is provided for informational purposes and is not intended as tax, audit, accounting, investment, financial, or legal advice.
+For financial, tax, or legal advice, please consult your own professional.
+See our full disclaimer.